taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 In idiomatic Redux, actions should always try to stay on an abstract level rather than on a concrete level.
 Otherwise, you will end up with duplications and verbose actions.
 However, don't worry too much about it for now.
-This will be explained in more detail in another chapter that is about the Command and Event pattern in Redux.
-(TODO check again when other chapter is written Command Evtn pattern.)
+This will be explained in more detail in another chapter in this book.

 ### Payload Structure